ShubhamNikam07/Git-UnderStanding/README.md

 # Git Commands Reference

-This repository serves as a reference guide for various Git commands, explaining their usage and providing examples.
+This is the,Repository serves as a reference guide for various Git commands, explaining their usage and providing examples.

 ## Table of Contents